MHuzaifa191/Kth-Shortest-Path/README.md

 # Kth Shortest Path

 ## Overview
-This project implements the **Kth Shortest Path** algorithm using parallel computing techniques.
+This project implements the **Kth Shortest Path** algorithm using parallel computing techniques (OpenMP and MPI).
 It includes both C and Python implementations and utilizes datasets such as email communication records and character mappings.

 ## Features
 - Parallel computation of path lengths (`length_parallel.c`)